automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Claosaurus.md

 # Claosaurus
-## Description: This "broken lizard" was a primitive hadrosaur.
+## This "broken lizard" was a primitive hadrosaur.